Murders of Larry Peyton and Beverly Allan: Edward and Carl Jorgensen

 In October 1966, Son received a letter from a woman who claimed to have information regarding the murders.
-Identified as Nikki Essex, the author divulged information that would have only been known to person(s) at the scene of the crime, including a large house party that occurred near the Forest Park crime scene on the night of the attack, as well as the fact that a knife had been left on the hood of Peyton's car.
+Identified as Nikki Essex, the author divulged information that would have only been known to person(s) at the scene of the crime, including a large house party that occurred near the Forest Park crime scene on the night of the attack, and the fact that a knife had been left on the hood of Peyton's car.
 Essex implicated 36-year-old Edward Jorgensen and his brother, Carl Jorgensen (age 27) in the murders.
-Carl was a former boxer and salesman at an upscale Portland shoe store, while Edward was a married father of five children who operated a garage.
+Edward was a married father of five children who operated a garage.
+Carl was a former boxer and salesman at an upscale Portland shoe store.
 According to Essex, both brothers had attended the house party in Forest Park on the night of the murders.

 When detectives questioned Jorgensen's mother at her Portland home, she vehemently denied that her sons had any involvement and stated: "You're barking up the wrong tree, just because my boys went to a party in the West Hills the night of the murder."
 In April 1968, Multnomah County police offered $500 for "more information" leading to the identity of the perpetrators, which was increased to $750 in May.